kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 Do it as usual.

-## (2) resolving the external dependencies
+## (2) resolve external dependencies

 You need to include 2 external jar files into your new project.

 1. `aShot` : WebDriver Screenshot utility.
 Its jar is public at the [MavenCentral repository](https://mvnrepository.com/artifact/ru.yandex.qatools.ashot/ashot/1.5.4).
-Also you can reuse the `ashot-1.5.4.jar` contained in the demo projct's `./Drivers` folder.
+Also you can reuse the `ashot-1.5.4.jar` contained in the demo project's [`./Drivers`](../Drivers) directory.

 2. `Materials` : Utility that manages the `<project dir>/Materials` folder where you can store any files created by test cases in a well structured path format.
 Another project  [UsingMaterialsInKatalonStudio](https://github.com/kazurayam/UsingMaterialsInKatalonStudio) describes how to use the `Materials` library in detail.
 The Materials-0.22.0.jar file is public at the [releases](https://github.com/kazurayam/Materials/releases) page.
 Also you can reuse the jar file contained in the demo project's `./Drivers` folder.